 In 2016 Suvi moderated a panel discussion on Turkish and Armenian history at our international conference The Use and Abuse of History in Conflicts.
 “It was an eye-opening experience”, she says and continues: “some people have a strong need to prove their viewpoint to be the only correct one and that the other parties are innately wrong”.

 Suvi has been a member of HWB since the founding meeting in 2015.
-She has been a board member since 2017 and from 2018 she has acted as vice-chair.
+She was a board member from 2017 to 2019 and in 2018 she acted as vice-chair.